 What is permitted work?

-If you are getting Employment and Support Allowance and other benefits because of an illness or disability you may be able to do some types of work within certain limits.
+If you are getting Employment and Support Allowance or certain other benefits because of an illness or disability you may be able to do some types of work within certain limits.
 This is called 'permitted work'.

 The idea of permitted work is that it allows you to test your own capacity for doing some work and perhaps gain new skills.
-To help make this possible earnings under permitted work are ignored in the benefit calculation, up to a limit of £107.50 a week.
+To help make this possible earnings under permitted work are ignored in the benefit calculation, up to a limit of £167 a week (from April 2023).

 Can I do permitted work?

 Permitted work is a benefit arrangement - employers do not offer 'permitted work'.